TypeStrong/ts-loader/REFERENCES.md

 1. Configure and build the project references
 1. Setup your codebase to consume the compiled projects

+To gain an understanding of how project references work, for the first part of this guide we will use <code>tsc</code> to build the project references.
+Later on, we will configure ts-loader to do this automatically.

 ### Configure and build the project references